Click your language to read:

 Please use the following form to submit specific suggestions for replacement, addition, or deletion of text segments within this communal definition of autism.
 If you would like to discuss ideas for improvement, but don’t yet have specific words in mind, please provide an email address to enable a dialogue, to allow us to jointly arrive at a concrete suggestion for improvement.

-On a monthly basis, all suggestions received will be posted for review and endorsement by the Autistic Community Loomio group – which you are invited to join, using a transparent and democratic voting process.
+All suggestions received will be posted for review and endorsement by the Autistic Community on the AutCollab Discord server, which is our tool for coordinating all Autistic Collaboration projects and related activities, which you are invited to join.